-As mentioned earlier, the federation framework is built over the standard GIS Web Service components, and the federator concept is inspired from OGC's cascading WMS definition (Beaujardiere, 2004).
-In this respect, the federator is actually a cascading WMS with extended capabilities.
-In the following sections, we describe how we apply OGC's ideas related to the service chaining and aggregation, and define multi-layered map images in the aggregated capability metadata.
+As mentioned earlier, the federation framework is built over the standard GIS Web Service components and federator concept is inspired from OGC's cascading WMS definition (Beaujardiere, 2004).
+In this respect, federator is actually a WMS with cascading and some other related and extended capabilities not deteriorating the Open Standards requirements.
+In the following sections we describe how we apply OGC's ideas related to the service chaining and aggregation and define multi-layered map images in the aggregated capability metadata.

-Extending WMS as a Federator Service
+Cascading WMS as a Federator

-The federator is actually a cascading Web Map Server.
-A cascading Web Map Server is a WMS that behaves like a client to other WMSs and like a WMS to other clients.
-It can receive input from other WMS (and WFS) and display layers from them.
-For example, a cascading Web Map Server can aggregate the contents of several distinct map servers into one service.
+A "Cascading Map Server" is a WMS that behaves like a client to other WMSs and behaves like a WMS to other clients.
+A Cascading WMS is a WMS that can read other WMS (and WFS) and display layers from them.
+For example, a Cascading Map Server can aggregate the contents of several distinct map servers into one service.
 Furthermore, it can even perform additional functions such as output format conversion or coordinate transformation on behalf of other servers.

 There are two possible ways to chain the services to be able to create a federator framework and application specific hierarchical data in integrated data-view.
-One is extending the WMS capability file by giving the reference to the service access points providing the required layer (WMS) and/or feature data (WFS).
-Another way is using Web Map Context's standards defining chaining in a context document (described below).
+One is extending the WMS capability file by giving the reference to the service access points providing the required layer (WMS) and/or feature data (WFS), and another way is using Web Map Context's standards defining chaining in a context document (described below).
 In any case, we utilize the cascading WMS definitions to develop a federator providing information/knowledge in multi-layered map images.

-i.
-Federating through context document:
+Federating through Context document:

 OGC's WMS and WFS services are inherently capable of being cascaded and chained in order to create more complex data/information.
-In order to standardize these issues, OGC has introduced the Web Map Context (WMC) (Sonnet, 2005) standard specifications.
-Before that, OGC recommended application developers to extend their services' capabilities for cascading.
+In order to standardize these issues, the OGC has introduced Web Map Context (WMC) (Sonnet, 2005) standard specifications.
+Before that, OGC recommended application developers to extend their services' capabilities for the cascading.
 WMC is actually a companion specification to WMS.

-The present context specification states how a particular grouping of one or more maps from one or more map servers can be described in a portable, platform-independent format for storage in a repository or for transmission between clients.
-This description is known as a "Web Map Context Document," or simply a "context."
+WMC is needed when a map comprising layers from several distinct servers being built up in one viewer client, the creation of a platform-independent description of that map, the retrieval of that description by an entirely different Client, and the display of the map in the second Client.
+The present Context specification states how a specific grouping of one or more maps from one or more map servers can be described in a portable, platform-independent format for storage in a repository or for transmission between clients.
+This description is known as a "Web Map Context Document," or simply a "Context."
 Presently, context documents are primarily designed for WMS bindings.
 However, extensibility is envisioned for binding to other services.

-A context document is structured using XML, and its standard schema is defined in the WMC specifications (Sonnet, 2005).
-A context document includes information about the server(s) providing layer(s) in the overall map, the bounding box and map projection shared by all the maps, sufficient operational metadata for client software to reproduce the map, and additional metadata used to annotate or describe the maps and their provenance for the benefit of end-users.
+A Context document is structured using XML and its standard schema is defined in the WMC specifications (Sonnet, 2005).
+A Context document includes information about the server(s) providing layer(s) in the overall map, the bounding box and map projection shared by all the maps, sufficient operational metadata for client software to reproduce the map, and additional metadata used to annotate or describe the maps and their provenance for the benefit of end-users.